Shane32/AsyncResetEvents/README.md

 called.
 As such, you may call `WaitAsync` any number of times on a signaled event and execution will continue.
 If the reset event is not signaled, you may call `WaitAsync` any number of times and they will all wait until `Set` is called before executing.

+## AsyncMessagePump

+Synchronizes execution of a sequence of asynchronous tasks.
+This maintains execution order while allowing tasks to be posted asynchronously to the queue.
+The callback delegate may be an asynchronous or synchronous delegate.
+Messages may be posted directly or an asynchronous operation that returns a message may be posted to the queue.
+Regardless, execution order is maintained as of the point in time that `Post` was called, and the callback is never run on multiple threads at once.
+If an asynchronous operation was posted and it throws an exception, or if the callback throws an exception, the exception is handled by the `HandleErrorAsync` protected method, which can be overridden by a user in a derived class.

+Constructors:

+- `AsyncMessagePump(Func<T, Task> callback)`
+- `AsyncMessagePump(Action<T> callback)`

+Public methods:

+- `void Post(T message)`
+- `void Post(Task<T> messageTask)`

+Protected methods:

+- `Task HandleErrorAsync(Exception exception)`

+## AsyncDelegatePump

+Synchronizes executes of asynchronous delegates.
+Queued delegates executes in the order that they were queued with a call to `Post`.
+This class is derived from `AsyncMessagePump`;
+see above for further details.
+Also included is `SendAsync`, which will queue an asynchronous delegate and return its result after it executes (in its turn).
+Any further code after awaiting a `Task` returned by `SendAsync` will not prevent additional delegates in the queue from executing.

+Public methods:

+- `void Post(Func<Task> message)`
+- `void Post(Task<Func<Task>> messageTask)` (inherited; not typically used)
+- `Task SendAsync(Func<Task> action)`
+- `Task<T> SendAsync<T>(Func<Task<T>> action)`

+Protected methods:

+- `Task HandleErrorAsync(Exception exception)` (not needed when `SendAsync` is used)